Leslie Jacobs: Orleans Parish School Board

 In 1992, Jacobs ran for a position on the Orleans Parish School Board from District 6, a majority African-American district comprising much of southwestern Orleans Parish, including parts of Dixon, Uptown, Mid-City and the Black Pearl.
 She ran in an open primary and placed first, taking 29% of the vote, or about 3,575 votes.
 In the run-off election, Jacobs received 13,909 votes and defeated fellow Democrat Henry Julien 59% to 41%.
 She served on the board until 1996, and in her final year, served as board vice-president.

 Louisiana State Board of Elementary and Secondary Education

 Jacobs was appointed in 1996 to the State Board of Elementary and Secondary Education and served as a gubernatorial appointee until 2008, serving both Republican Governor Mike Foster and Democratic Governor Kathleen Blanco.
-Jacobs is credited as one of the prime architects for reform of Louisiana's Public Schools throughout the 1990s and 2000s, including developing and implementing the number one ranked school accountability system in the country and implementing major steps to improve teacher quality.
-According to the 2009 Education Watch Report released by the Education Trust, Louisiana is the only state in which the gap between African American and white students has narrowed significantly in both 4th grade reading and 8th grade math.
+Jacobs advocated for and implemented reform of Louisiana's Public Schools throughout the 1990s and 2000s, including developing and implementing a school accountability system.
+According to a 2009 Education Watch Report released by the Education Trust, Louisiana was the only state in which the gap between African American and white students has narrowed significantly in both 4th grade reading and 8th grade math.

-As part of Louisiana's school accountability system, Jacobs was instrumental in creating the Recovery School District (RSD) in 2003.
+As part of Louisiana's school accountability system, Jacobs helped create the Recovery School District (RSD) in 2003.
 The RSD is administered by the Department of Education, and is designed to take over academically failing schools.

-Prior to Hurricane Katrina, Orleans Parish Schools were the worst performing in the state.
-63% of the Parish's schools were failing.
-After Hurricane Katrina, Jacobs worked with Governor Blanco and State Superintendent Cecil Picard to place most of the Orleans public schools into the Recovery School District and to recruit high quality charter operators, like the Knowledge is Power Program (KIPP), to come to New Orleans and be part of the rebuilding.

-Today, New Orleans has 99% of public school students in charter schools which is the largest in the nation.
-Student performance has improved significantly in all measures: performance on state tests, reduction in the drop out rate, and percentage of seniors qualifying for Louisiana's merit based scholarship program.
-Doug Harris, Professor and Chair of the Department of Economics at Tulane University wrote in a 2018 report: "To summarize, the reforms increased outcomes on average and seem to have improved equity as well.
-Black and low-income students saw higher test scores, high graduation rates, and college results."

-President Barack Obama has praised the rejuvenation of Orleans Parish schools as a model for the rest of the country, stating: "And because a lot of your public schools opened themselves up to new ideas and innovative reforms, we're actually seeing an improvement in overall achievement that is making the city a model for reform nationwide."

-Civic life

-Jacobs is on the board of several organizations and civic causes, including:
+Mayoral campaign